ericjwdchen/ericjwdchen.github.io/bookshelf/index.md

 ## In Progress

-- A Pattern Language: Towns, Buildings, Construction
+- *A Pattern Language: Towns, Buildings, Construction* by Christopher Alexander, Murray Silverstein, and Sara Ishikawa
+- *High Output Management* by Andrew Grove

 ## 2017